The Lake District

 Kendal

-There is a good variety of high street & independent shops, a lovely off-road walk alongside the River Kent, and beautiful views from Kendal Castle.
+There is a good variety of high street & independent shops, lovely walks alongside the River Kent, and beautiful views from Kendal Castle & Kendal Fell.

 Have a look on the website to plan your visit and see upcoming events.